SystemsApproach/5G/arch.rst

 tunnels, as illustrated in :numref:`Figure %s <fig-per-hop>`.
 (The Figure shows the SGW and PGW from the 4G Mobile Core to make the example more concrete.)
-This means each component on the end-to-end path terminates a downstream tunnel using one local identifier for each UE, and initiates an upstream tunnel using a second local identifier for each UE.
-In practice, these per-flow tunnels are usually bundled into an single inter-component tunnel, making it impossible to differentiate the level of service given to any particular end-to-end UE channel.
+This means each component on the end-to-end path terminates a downstream tunnel using one local identifier for a given UE, and initiates an upstream tunnel using a second local identifier for that UE.
+In practice, these per-flow tunnels are often bundled into an single inter-component tunnel, which makes it impossible to differentiate the level of service given to any particular end-to-end UE channel.
 This is a limitation of 4G that 5G has ambitions to correct.